-If you have a PC build that can comfortably run 4K resolution at a high frame rate, then it is a no brainer to want your 4K monitor to display its amazing graphics in 60Hz or even 120Hz.
+If you have a PC build that can comfortably run 4K resolution at a high frame rate, then it is a no-brainer to want your 4K monitor to display its amazing graphics at 60Hz or even 120Hz.

 At the end of the day, by spending thousands of dollars on your setup, you would expect to be able to play at the best possible graphics that both your PC and gaming monitor can handle.

 So, in this guide, I’m going to show you how to get 60Hz on a 4K monitor, and then I’ll show you how to get 120Hz on a 4K monitor too.

 I’ll also show you how to achieve all this with no screen tearing or any other performance-related issues.

 How to Get 60 Hz on a 4K Monitor